fmarcelinoPT/mpt4dev/README.md

 My Precious Tools 4 Dev is all the tools that I need in every machine I use.

-Everytime I change machine, for instance to test a new Linux distribution, I have to install several tools all over again.
+Every time I change machine, for instance to test a new Linux distribution, I have to install several tools all over again.

 So this project will use Ansible scripts (with Roles) to do so.